 If you feel you need accommodation in the delivery method of your courses due to a medical condition or disability, you will need to register with the Disability Resource Center.
 You can contact the DRC via firstname.lastname@example.org or 859-257-2754.
 More information regarding the office and its services can be found at uky.edu/disabilityresourcecenter.

 Field & Internship Placements

-We have continued to connect with our school partners as they decide how instruction will look this fall for the students and families they serve.
+We have continued to connect with our school partners as they decide how instruction will look for the students and families they serve.
 Some of our districts will have face-to-face and virtual options, and other districts will have virtual-only options until the virus spread is under control in our area.

 The College is working on a plan to prepare you for this environment, making sure you have access to the school districts’ platforms (e.g., Google Classroom), and ensuring you are gaining the school-based and community-based experiences you need in order to graduate from UK well-prepared.

 UK offers a one-stop shop for technology resources for students, from how to reach the help desk to logging into Canvas (the online platform used by the University to support learning) or Zoom (a cloud-based platform for video and audio conferencing).
 Visit https://learnanywhere.uky.edu/tech-help

 A mini-lab (6 computers) will be available in the basement of Dickey Hall, in room 44.